nonstickcode/mysql-vm-project/README.md

 ## Project Overview

-The project revolves around a MySQL database named `nc_coffee`, which contains 2 tables including `coffee_table` and 'avengers'.
-The 'coffee_table' table is structured to hold data about different types of coffee, characterized by attributes like region and roast.
+The project revolves around a MySQL database named `nc_coffee`, which contains 2 tables including `coffee_table` and `avengers`.
+The `coffee_table` table is structured to hold data about different types of coffee, characterized by attributes like region and roast.

 ## Getting Started